Merrion Square: Occupancy

 Until about the 1950s, the houses in the square were largely residential, but today most of them are used for office accommodation.
 The Irish Red Cross, the Royal Institute of the Architects of Ireland and the Irish Georgian Society have their headquarters on the square.
 The National Maternity Hospital is on the North terrace.

 The poet, novelist, and satirist Oscar Wilde lived at No. 1, poet W. B. Yeats lived at No. 82, and Daniel O'Connell at No. 58, the latter of which is now known as the O'Connell House, home to the Keough Naughton Centre of the University of Notre Dame, an American college.
 The fashion and interior designer Sybil Connolly lived at No. 71.
 A number of houses in the square have plaques with historical information on former notable residents, including A.E.
 (George William Russell) and Sheridan Le Fanu.
 Despite the square being largely occupied by commercial entities, there are still several residents, including fashion designer Louise Kennedy and tycoon Dermot Desmond.

 Until 1972 the British Embassy was based at No 39.
 However, following the Bloody Sunday shootings in Northern Ireland, a crowd of over 20,000 people converged on the site in protest and the building was burnt to the ground.
-Currently, the Embassies of France, Korea and Slovakia are based on the south side of the square and the Church of Scientology's National Affairs Office has been housed at No 4 on the north side since October 2016.
+Currently, the Embassies of France, South Korea and Slovakia are based on the south side of the square and the Church of Scientology's National Affairs Office has been housed at No 4 on the north side since October 2016.